rf20008/TheDiscordMathProblemBotRepo2/TERMS_AND_CONDITIONS.md

 ## When the law complicates stuff

-When the law complicates stuff & it invalidates parts of these Terms, only the smallest part that, when removed, makes the law not complicate stuff and makes the rest of the Terms invalid, will be removed from the Terms.
+When the law complicates stuff and invalidates parts of these Terms, only the smallest part that, when removed, makes the law not complicate stuff and makes the rest of the Terms invalid will be removed from the Terms.
+(This T.O.S. is governed by the laws of Massachusetts and U.S. law, and other laws that may exist.)

 Inspiration: https://arcane.bot/tos

 If this is not allowed, the above section is rendered null.
 If it's rendered null, when the law complicates stuff, it will be handled on a case-by-case basis instead.
 ## Changes to the Terms

 I may change the Terms at any time and for any reason.
 We won't notify you individually (because we don't store contact data about you with the express purpose of contacting you).
 However, we might use the bot's status/the official server/other ways to notify you.
 However, when the changes are significant, we will notify you, as required by U.S. law.

 ### Suggestions to the TOS